EvilJordan/eth2-staking-guide/README.md

 sudo apt autoclean
 ```
 A reboot may be necessary: `sudo reboot`

+[^turboboost]: TurboBoost seems unnecessary and will make your NUC run hot and loud.

 [^status]: Install [ethdo](https://github.com/wealdtech/ethdo) and then use the [status script](https://github.com/EvilJordan/eth2-staking-guide/blob/main/status.sh) to make sure timing is ok for a restart or update.